Best Online Master’s Degrees in: Engineering Management

 - Systems Modeling and Analysis.
 Systems modeling and analysis covers dynamic systems through the development of state space and transfer function models of physical systems.
 Students analyze systems for stability, controllability, and performance, and design feedback controllers through numerical techniques and software.

 - Globalization and Engineering.
 Globalization and engineering covers the forces driving globalization and their impact on engineering, including migration, trade, competition, technology, education, and capital free flow.
 Lectures may cover research and development investment, supply chains, outsourcing, education, and global and environmental responsibility.

 An engineering management master’s degree may require reading in management, accounting, and economic strategy.
 Students may also be required to collaborate with peers through managerial practices or other concepts learned in course lecture.

 Building a Career

 A master’s degree in engineering management may lead to advancement opportunities in one of the many engineering disciplines, which vary in wage and employment.
-For example, the U.S. Bureau of Labor Statistics reported that agricultural engineers had a median annual wage of $71,090 in 2010, while petroleum engineers had a median annual wage of $114,080.
+For example, the U.S. Bureau of Labor Statistics reported that agricultural engineers had a median annual wage of $71,090, while petroleum engineers had a median annual wage of $114,080.

 While not all engineers are required to be licensed, engineering licensure is required for government engineering contracts.
 Licensure requires a degree from an ABET-accredited engineering program, a passing score on the Fundamentals of Engineering (FE) exam, and a passing score on the Professional Engineering (PE) exam.
 Obtaining a degree from an ABET-accredited engineering program qualifies you for the FE exam; the PE exam may be taken after successfully completing the FE exam.